3uler/master-thesis/README.md

 |        MASTER THESIS        |
  ----------------------------

-Discretization of the Green-Schwarz superstring in light-cone gauge in a lattice
+Discretization of the Green-Schwarz superstring on light-cone gauge in a lattice